Introduction

 1. Add Note Group: Click the "+" button next to "Required Notes"

-2. Choose Type: Select dropdown or checkbox type
+2. Choose Type: Select single-select, multi-select, or text.

 3. Set Title: Enter descriptive title for the note group